Belarus: Opposition calls for a day of solidarity on anniversary of major arrest | DW | 29.05.2021

 "That is when the harshest repressions in the modern history of Belarus started," she added.

 According to official results, Lukashenko won last August's presidential elections, but these have been broadly condemned as rigged.
-The US and EU no longer recognise Lukashenko as the country's legitimate leader.
+The US and EU no longer recognize Lukashenko as the country's legitimate leader.

 The popular pro-democracy protests against the government were harshly put down, but the arrest of Pratasevich has brought the world's attention back to the eastern European country.